In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Find a PaintCare drop-off location

-Lithium-Ion (Li-Ion) batteries are commonly found in cell phones, laptops, cordless phones, household electronics, or power tools and are considered hazardous waste when they are discarded.
-Unfortunately, more and more dangerous incidents are being reported involving explosions or fires caused by improperly disposed cell phones or Li-Ion batteries.
+Lithium-ion (Li-Ion) batteries are commonly found in cell phones, laptops, cordless phones, household electronics, and power tools and are considered hazardous waste when discarded.
+Unfortunately, more dangerous incidents involving explosions or fires caused by improperly disposed cell phones or Li-Ion batteries are reported.

-Batteries and most electronic waste are considered hazardous because of the metals and/or other toxic or corrosive materials contained within.
+Batteries and most electronic waste are considered hazardous because they contain metals and/or other toxic or corrosive materials.
 Even when batteries have reached their end-life, they still hold a small charge.
-If batteries are not discarded properly, they can potentially explode and cause a fire in a collection cart, truck, or in a disposal facility when crushed.
+If batteries are not discarded properly, they can explode and cause a fire when crushed in a collection cart, truck, or disposal facility.

 Residents can bring unwanted Household Hazardous Waste (HHW) and E-Waste items, including batteries, for safe and proper disposal at no cost at the Environmental Collection Center located at EDCO Recycling & Transfer in Signal Hill.
 See details above.